neeraz-16/studyMaterial/LLD/DesignPattern.md

 when multiple child of a class have same type of method by that same method is not used by other child on same level ex: in a vehicle class if its five child have a types of mechanism for breaking system and another have different type of mechanism
 ### Solution: implement it using interfaces
 * create a break interface
-* create classes for all types of break by implementing the interface
+* create classes for all types of break by implementing the interface and implement the logic
-* created a variable in main class with the interface name(loosely coupled) and it can be assigned by child classes
+* created a variable in vehicle class(main class) with the interface name(loosely coupled) and initialize this object by child classes according the functionality

 # Observer design Pattern
 ### Problem: